This cauliflower chocolate cake might be the most “out there” recipe I’ve ever posted.

 - 1 tsp baking powder

-- 2 tsp ener-g powder, or 2 tbsp ground flax.
-You can omit; the cake just won’t rise as much.
+- 2 tbsp ground flax - You can omit; it just won’t rise as much

 - 1 tbsp pure vanilla extract

-- 2 loosely-packed cups frozen cauliflower, thawed completely but not cooked (250g) (Or omit and sub 1 cup canned pumpkin if cauliflower is too weird for you.
-I might even like the pumpkin version better!)
+- 2 loosely-packed cups frozen cauliflower, thawed completely but not cooked (250g) (Or omit and sub 1 cup canned pumpkin if cauliflower is too crazy for you)

-Cauliflower Chocolate Cake Recipe: Preheat oven to 350F, and grease an 8×8 square baking dish.
+Preheat oven to 350F, and grease an 8×8 square baking dish.
 Combine all dry ingredients in a bowl, and mix very well.
 Combine all liquid ingredients and the cauliflower in a food processor and blend until super-smooth, so there are NO lumps whatsoever.
 (See nutrition link below, for an option if you don’t have a food processor.)
 Pour wet into dry, and mix until just combined, then pour into prepared pan and bake 30 minutes.
 (Or you can try my super-gooey way: bake only 14 minutes and then leave uncovered in the fridge overnight, and it’ll firm up and turn out like fudge!
 Not everyone likes this undercooked texture; I wouldn’t serve my gooey version of the cauliflower dessert to anyone but me!)
 Let cool completely.
 After a day, this cauliflower cake is best stored in the fridge.
-(Edit: I frosted with my Reeses Chocolate Frosting, linked above.)
+(I frosted the cake with my Healthy Chocolate Frosting, recipe linked at the beginning of this post.)